 Your medicine cabinet can be one of the most dangerous places in your home.
 Powerful prescription medications can be misused, abused, or lead to accidental poisoning.
-Even OTC medicines for treating colds and coughs can pose a danger to experimenting teens or curious kids.
+Even OTC medicines for treating colds and coughs can pose a danger to curious children.

 There’s no better time to prioritize organizing your medicine cabinet than now.

-This month brings DEA National Drug Take-Back Day: a day to safely dispose of unwanted and expired medications.
+This month brings National Rx Take-Back Day – a day to safely dispose of unwanted and expired medications.

 National Prescription Drug Take-Back Day

-National Drug Take-Back Day helps make it easy to safely get rid of drugs you no longer want or need.
+National Rx Take-Back Day helps make it easy to safely get rid of medications you no longer want or need.

-Take-Back Day addresses the crucial public safety and public health risks associated with holding onto unneeded medications or disposing of them improperly.
-Over the 10-year span of Take Back Day, the DEA has brought in over 6,800 tons of prescription drugs.
+Rx Take-Back Day addresses the crucial public safety and public health risks associated with holding onto unneeded medications or disposing of them improperly.
+DEA Take-Back days have successfully removed over 19 million pounds of unneeded prescription drugs from communities.

-From 10am to 2pm, drop off old, unneeded medication at a location near and do your part to help prevent accidental poisoning and intentional abuse.
+From 10 am to 2 pm, drop off old, unneeded medication at a location near you and do your part to help prevent accidental poisoning and intentional abuse.

-Here’s how you can make medication safety a priority in your home this month, from now until Prescription Drug Take-Back Day on October 29, 2022.
+Here’s how you can make medication safety a priority in your home this month, leading up to Rx Take-Back Day on April 26, 2025.

-Leading up to Drug Take-Back Day, set aside some time this month for the following:
+Leading up to National Rx Take-Back Day, set aside some time this month for the following:

-- Secure medications with a locking cap or medication lock box
+- Secure the medications you plan on keeping with a locking cap or medication lock box to deter unauthorized access to powerful prescriptions.

 Start the Conversation